 The pre-engineering curriculum is less flexible than other pre-professional areas of study and requires courses in mathematics, chemistry, and physics.
 Students planning to pursue pre-engineering should consult their engineering school of choice for specific prerequisites and requirements for entry.
-Students interested in pre-engineering should consult Dr. Ron Pepino pre-engineering coordinator.
+Students interested in pre-engineering should consult the pre-engineering coordinator.